droundy/fac/web/documentation.md

 3. Output specifications beginning with `"> "` followed by the name of the file that is output.
 There is no escaping performed, and only newlines and null characters are disallowed in the file name.
-   There is little need to specify the output for rules, since bilge can determine this automatically.
+   There is little need to specify the output for rules, since loon can determine this automatically.
 The only reason to specify output is so that on the very first build a user can request that we build only the specified rule.